andremarcondesteixeira/TeixeiraSoftware.Finance.Currency/README.md

 using AndreMarcondesTeixeira;
 ```

-Then, you can get a currency instance by three ways:
+Then, you can get a currency instance by using one of these methods:

 * Calling a factory property, where XXX is the three letters ISO code of the currency: